 How It Affects Your Funding Application

-When MCA and alternative lenders underwrite your business, they pull 3–6 months of bank statements.
+When MCA and alternative funders underwrite your business, they pull 3–6 months of bank statements.
 They look at:

 - Reported deposits vs. observed deposits: Cash deposits should match what your books and tax returns show.